MarounGrey-Notes/Tech-Interview-Preparation/Reverse Interview Questions/Technology & Infrastructure.md

 ### Who get's called when software breaks at 3am?
 Why?
 This is a great opportunity to look how the company values the personal time of the employees and how they act when something breaks.

+### (for medium and big companies on site) Given new machine, can new engineer download, build and run all code in less then 30 mins?
+If not, what's stopping them?
+Sneaky way of checking if there are any signs of chaos within company's IT department,